-If you are a keen photographer looking for some tips on better composition, or simply advice on how best to use your camera in wildlife photography situations, then this is the ideal photography day for you.
-You will also get the opportunity of taking home some fabulous images of Owls and Raptors.
-We limit the course to a maximum of 6 students to enable the tutor to help everyone individually.
+If you are a keen photographer looking for some tips on better composition or advice on how best to use your camera in wildlife photography situations, then this is the ideal photography day for you.
+You will also get the opportunity of taking home some fabulous images of owls and raptors.
+We limit the course to a maximum of 4 students to enable the tutor to help everyone individually.

-Tom will look to firstly cover the main components to taking a successful wildlife image.
-He will discuss in depth how to compose your images, use the light effectively and how to portray the bird’s character.
+The group will meet at the West of England Falconry Centre near Bath, where Fiona will look to cover the main components to taking a successful wildlife image.
+She will discuss, camera settings, how to compose your images, use the light effectively and how to portray the bird’s character.
 We will also discuss the art of choosing the perfect foreground and background to compliment your image both in a captive arena and in the wild.
-Tom will go into detail regarding a range of focusing techniques which can be used on either static portraits or flight shots and shooting methods to make sure that you will get the best out of the workshop.
-Tom will also speak about the best settings for the day according to the weather conditions.
+Focusing techniques will be discussed which can be used on either static portraits or flight shots and shooting methods to make sure that you will get the best out of the workshop.
+Fiona will also speak about the best settings for the day according to the weather conditions.

-After a short tea break Tom will then discuss various processing techniques that can be used in conjunction with the review of images and debrief at the end of the session.
-By using the Adobe software: Lightroom, Tom will go into detail about cropping, lightening/darkening images, adding contrast and image sharpening etc and various other techniques to help replicate on the screen how you saw the scene in front of you at the time.
+After the photoshoot, the group will return to Lacock where there will be opportunity to review images back in the classroom.
+Fiona will discuss various processing techniques that can be used in conjunction with the review of images and debrief at the end of the session.
+Using Adobe Lightroom, Fiona will go into detail about cropping, lightening/darkening images, adding contrast and image sharpening etc and various other techniques to help replicate on the screen how you saw the scene in front of you at the time.

-We aim to start at 10:00 am so ask you to arrive from 9:45 am for a welcome tea or coffee.
-The day ends at around 4:30 pm.
+We aim to start at 10:00am so ask you to arrive at the West of England Falconry Centre from 9:45am.
+The day ends at around 4:00pm.

-Bring your camera, with fully charged battery, plenty of space for images and the longest lens you have, plus a tripod if you have one.
+Bring your camera, with fully charged battery, plenty of space for images and the longest lens you have.
+Tripods are not necessary.

 Please note: To get the most out of this Bird of Prey Photography Course, it is recommended that students are able to control depth of field, capture motion and have an understanding of the ISO setting.
 These skills are taught on our Beginners Digital Photography Course.